Helping a Friend with an Addiction

-Addiction means losing control over whether you are going to use the drug, or how or when to stop.
+Addiction means losing control over if you are going to use the drug.
+Or losing insight how or when to stop.

 Addiction begins with drug abuse.
-Drugs not only interfere with normal brain functioning, changes happen in the brain that can turn drug and alcohol abuse into addiction.
+Drugs interfere with normal brain functioning.
+But changes happen in the brain that can turn drug and alcohol abuse into addiction.

 Addiction can be physical, psychological, or both.

 Physical addiction.
 A person's body becomes dependent on the drug.
 It needs more and more of it to get the same effect.
 When the person stops using the drug, they may have withdrawal symptoms.
 Psychological addiction.
 A person's mind craves the feeling that the drug gives.
 Or the person feels emotionally awful when he or she stops using the drug.
 The person can be overcome by the desire to get more of the drug.

 Research has shown that addiction is a brain disorder.
 It is just as life-threatening can hurt family, friends, or coworkers.
-Yet you may be in the best position to help the addict recognize the need to seek treatment.
+But you may be in the best position to help the addict understand the need to seek treatment.
 Most people who are in recovery say they got help because a friend or relative was honest with them about their drinking